EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 ### 2.3 Document workflow

+#### Tasks

+- Create and host FAIR, standardized, and well-structured source code documentation
+- Write a user tutorial including an easy-to-read summary of the theory, assumptions, links to published papers, and methods, code on how to execute the example, as well as a description and implications of user-defined parameters enabling parameter tuning

+#### Status

--Create and host FAIR, standardized, and well-structured source code documentation
+- Create and host FAIR, standardized, and well-structured source code documentation

 - we created the website http://fairsendd.eodchosting.eu/ hosting the documentation and APIs
 - code to generate the documentation is published under MIT license at the [FAIRSenDD repository](https://github.com/EarthyScience/FAIRSenDD/tree/main/website)